-Slightly more than one in five (21.7 percent) families with infants and toddlers living in poverty received income-based TANF benefits.
+• Slightly more than one in five (21.7 percent) families with infants and toddlers living in poverty received income-based TANF benefits.
 Wide variation exists in the proportion of families in poverty with a child under age 3 that receive TANF benefits-from 2.7 percent in Idaho to

-88.2 percent in the District of Columbia-reflecting the different emphasis states place on using TANF funds for income support.
+88.2 percent in Maryland-reflecting the different emphasis states place on using TANF funds for income support.